Sanctions during the Venezuelan crisis: Panama

 Cilia Flores, Maduro's wife, sanctioned by the U.S. and Canada; Panama sanctioned multiple Venezuelans and companies associated with family members of Flores.

 On 27 March 2018, Panama sanctioned 55 public officials and 16 businesses that operate in Panama, related to the family of Maduro's wife, Cilia Flores.
 Panama thus become the first country in Latin America to sanction the Maduro administration, joining the U.S., Canada, the E.U. and Switzerland.
 The sanctioned businesses had members of the Malpica-Flores family on their boards of directors.

 The sanctions imposed by Panama triggered a diplomatic crisis between the two countries, which ended on 26 April 2018, when Maduro and Panamanian President Juan Carlos Varela agreed to restore diplomatic relations.

 Switzerland

 Switzerland implemented sanctions against Venezuela on 28 March 2018, freezing the assets of seven ministers and high officials.
 The sanctions mimicked those of the E.U., expressing concern over individual freedoms, illegitimate elections, and separation of powers.

 On 10 July 2018, Switzerland imposed sanctions against the eleven Venezuelans that were sanctioned by the E.U. in June 2018.

 The Swiss sanctioned eleven more individuals in on 7 July 2020 for human rights violations.

+Following the 3 January 2026 capture of Nicolás Maduro, the Swiss froze assets of Maduro and 36 people associated with him "to ensure that potentially illegally acquired assets cannot be transferred out of Switzerland".